its-kronos/KeyboardV1/JOURNAL.md

 # Journal

 # Information
-- Title: "KeyboardV1"
+- Title: "MacroBoard"
 - Author: An.
-D./its_kronos
-- Description: A mechanical keyboard (*change later to be more specific*)
+D. (its_kronos)
+- Description: The MacroBoard is an extension of a much smaller "macropad" featuring a **full TKL layout** with a **rotary encoder** for volume and a whopping total of **22 macro keys** (10 macrokeys physically and 12 more due to the fn keys being on another layer).
 - Creation Date: 6/8/2025
+- Total Time (before building):39 hours 10 minutes

 # 6/8/2025
 I started the general planning for the design criteria and also started sourcing some of the parts needed to create the keyboard.
 This took a lot longer than I expected, and I didn't realise how much actually had to go to making a full-sized keyboard, even after making a macropad before this.